jaegertracing/jaeger/CONTRIBUTING_GUIDELINES.md

 ## Making A Change

+*Before making any significant changes, please open an issue.* Each issue must address the following:
+* Requirement - what kind of business use case are you trying to solve?
+* Problem - what in Jaeger blocks you from solving the requirement?
+* Proposal - what do you suggest to solve the problem or improve the existing situation?
+* Any open questions to address

-*Before making any significant changes, please open an issue.* Discussing your proposed changes ahead of time will make the contribution process smooth for everyone.
+Discussing your proposed changes ahead of time will make the contribution process smooth for everyone.
 Once we've discussed your changes and you've made your updates, then open your PR.
+Each PR must contain:
+* Which problem is this PR solving?
+* Short description of the changes

-Your pull request is most likely to be accepted if it:
+Your pull request is most likely to be accepted if each commit:
 * Has a [good commit message](https://chris.beams.io/posts/git-commit/):
     * Separate subject from body with a blank line
     * Limit the subject line to 50 characters